microsoft/YamUI/src/components/FakeLink/FakeLink.md

-This component imitates the styling of an `<a>` tag, or `NavigationLink` component.
-It is mean to be nested within `<NavigationLink unstyled>` and `<Clickable>` components, allowing an entire block of content to be an accessible tabbable element while still showing individual "links" for sighted users.
+This component imitates the styling of an `a` tag, or `NavigationLink` component.
+It is mean to be nested within an unstyled `NavigationLink` or `Clickable` components, allowing an entire block of content to be an accessible tabbable element while still showing individual "links" for sighted users.

 ### Examples